Unsupervised Event Detection, Clustering, and Use Case Exposition in Micro-PMU Measurements: Experimental Results

 \subsection{Use Case Exposition: Three Clusters in Category \Rmnum{5}}

 Three clusters are identified in Category \Rmnum{5}; denoted by Clusters \#14 to \#16.
 They are all related to power factor events.
 An example for an event in Cluster \#14 is shown in Fig. \ref{fig:noise}.
 It shows oscillations in power factor.
 There are also some minor oscillations, in the magnitudes of current and voltage during the same period.
 Other types of power factor events are also captured by the clusters in this category; not shown here.
+It should be mentioned that the clusters in this category were added by the active clustering; i.e., they were not among the initial clusters that we had obtained during the offline training process.
+The creation of these new clusters was triggered mainly because of their different detection vectors.